webgrip/PuttyGPT/readme.md

 ### Usage

-To interact with the application, visit  on your web browser or use the exposed API endpoints.
+To interact with the application, monitor your docker logs for eve

 :wrench: Customization
 ----------------------